ess-dmsc/conan-readerwriterqueue/README.md

-# conan-concurrentqueue
+# conan-readerwriterqueue
-Conan package for the concurrentqueue library (https://github.com/cameron314/concurrentqueue).
+Conan package for the readerwriterqueue library (https://github.com/cameron314/readerwriterqueue).
 Generates the header file only.